RudiesGarage/JetSetRadioLive/README.md

 ## Acknowledgments

+* SEGA - Creators and Owners of Jet Set Radio
+* Hideki Naganuma - Composer, DJ, and Remixer or Jet Set Radio
 * DJ Professor K - Creator of [JetSetRadioLive] (https://jetsetradio.live)
 * Funk - The Creator of the OG JetSetRadioLive APP
-* SEGA - Creators of Jet Set Radio
 * The JetSetRadio Community